colman423/phase-timeline-challenge/README.md

 https://github.com/user-attachments/assets/42190ade-f708-45a1-8168-2be779c66390

-- [ ] Clicking or dragging on the Ruler updates the Current Time and Playhead position
+- [V] Clicking or dragging on the Ruler updates the Current Time and Playhead position
 - [ ] Horizontal scrolling of the Ruler is synchronized with the Keyframe List
 - [ ] Ruler length visually represents the total Duration (`1ms = 1px`)
 - [ ] Ruler length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)